Twenty-ninth Amendment of the Constitution of Ireland: Campaign

 A Referendum Commission was established by Environment, Community and Local Government Phil Hogan.
 It was chaired by Bryan McMahon, a former judge of the High Court.
 Its role was to prepare statements containing a general explanation of the subject matter of the proposal and of the text of the proposal in the amendment bill.
 On 11 October, the commission launched a media information campaign and began distributing an information booklet to households in the state.

 In September The Irish Times commented that "no body of opinion has yet emerged to oppose the amendment".
 In the Irish Independent, Dearbhail McDonald criticised both proposed amendments as "evidence of a new strain of executive mission creep: a barely disguised power grab by politicians to undermine the separation of powers."
 Former Chief Justice Ronan Keane described the wording as "dangerously vague".
 It was later alleged shortly after the death of Supreme Court justice Adrian Hardiman in 2016 that he had threatened to resign if the referendum passed.
-In a letter published on 24 October, eight former Attorneys General opposed the amendment arguing that, "The proposal to allow proportionate reductions in judicial renumeration (which we support in principle) provides insufficient protection for the independence of the judiciary."
+In a letter published on 24 October, eight former Attorneys General opposed the amendment arguing that, "The proposal to allow proportionate reductions in judicial remuneration (which we support in principle) provides insufficient protection for the independence of the judiciary."

 In October, The Irish Times commented that coverage of the presidential election limited public debate on the two referendums being held the same day.